Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 This is only a theoretical explanation of Machine learning.

-However, at today’s current level of progress, AI in social media can be a powerful help for social media companies and not only.
+At today’s current level of progress, AI in social media can be a powerful help for social media companies and not only.

 How are AI and ML used in Social Media?